Konstantin Rokossovsky: 1943: Kursk

 After the victory at Stalingrad the Russian forces advanced to a position that created a bulge 150 km deep and 250 km wide into the German line, around the city of Kursk.
 This subsequently became known as the Kursk Salient.
 Rokossovsky's command was moved to the north of the salient and was re-designated as a new front, which was twinned with the Voronezh Front, holding the south approaches.

 In February 1943 Rokossovsky wrote in his diary: "I'm appointed commander of the Central Front.
 It means that Stalin has entrusted me to play the key part in the summer Kursk campaign."

 Both the Red Army and the Wehrmacht prepared to make a decisive offensive in the summer of 1943 at Kursk.
 The Germans planned to drive two thrusts, one through each flank of the salient, and unite them at Kursk in order to cut off substantial Soviet forces, recover from the strategic loss at Stalingrad, and curtail further Russian advance.
-The Russians, alert to the coming attack, put their offensive plans aside and prepared for defense in depth with mass antitank units in prepared positions.
+The Russians, alert to the coming attack, put their offensive plans aside and prepared for defense in depth with mass anti-tank units in prepared positions.

 In late June one German bomb load in a night raid hit Rokossovsky's HQ, and he escaped only because on a whim he had decided to set up his signals group in the officers' mess.
 After that, Central Front HQ went underground in a bunker in the garden of a former monastery.